lwinxp/scala-app/README.md

 As usual, mark your submission by tagging the commit you want marked with "v1.0"

-## Additional notes added by student
+## App functionality
+#### 1) Items can be marked completed by checking a checkbox, which strikes out the item content
+#### 2) Item priority can be selected for (i) low; (ii) mid; (iii) high by selecting the dropdown box options.
+The item background will become (i) light green color for low priority; (ii) light yellow color for mid priority; and (iii) pink color for high priority.
+#### 3) Item deadlines can be tracked for (i) past deadline; (ii) on the day of deadline; and (iii) within 7 days of deadline by messages that show upon selection of the deadline in the date input box
+#### 4) Items can be deleted by clicking the delete button.
+This delete function has been improved as it now deletes by primary key.
+This fixes a bug of the lecture implementation where items are deleted by the message content, and items with same content could be deleted mistakenly.
+#### 5) Submit button (green) and Delete buttons (red) now have different color.
+Previously, they were all green.
+#### 6) The ordering of items will be preserved according to the sequence in which they were submitted.
+They will not change randomly as changes are made by the user.
+#### 7) Users are not forced to provide too much information when adding an item initially, only the item content is required.
+Users can update other fields including completed, priority and deadline can be later when they are ready
+#### 8) All user input and updates are persisted in the database and will persist with page refresh
+#### 9) All user input and updates will be reflected in the UI

+## App setup (Compulsory for the app to function)
-* build.sbt was modified in line 23 to add a dot for
+* build.sbt is modified in line 23 to add a dot for
   * ./$sjsName
-* MyApp.scala was modified for
-  * def staticFileRoutes1() file path to suit this project structure
-  * def staticFileRoutes2() file path to suit this project structure
-* To ensure proper behaviour, it is best to
-  * docker to create and use new DB
+* docker to create and use new PostgreSQL DB
   * (if not pulled before) docker pull centos/postgresql-12-centos8
   * docker run -d --name myapp -e POSTGRESQL_USER=scalauser -e POSTGRESQL_PASSWORD=pwd123 -e POSTGRESQL_DATABASE=myapp -p 5432:5432 centos/postgresql-12-centos8
   * docker exec -it myapp /bin/bash
+* psql commands below must be run in the PostgreSQL DB before running the app
+  * psql -d myapp -U postgres
+  * (no password required for postgres user)
+  * CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
+  * \q
+  * (note there is a change in user, failure to do so will lead to DB access permission error)
   * psql -d myapp -U scalauser
-    * CREATE TABLE todo(item varchar(1000));
+  * CREATE TABLE todo(
+      id UUID DEFAULT uuid_generate_v4 (),
+      serial SERIAL NOT NULL,
+      item VARCHAR(1000) NOT NULL,
+      completed BOOLEAN DEFAULT false,
+      priority VARCHAR(8) DEFAULT 1,
+      deadline DATE NULL,
+      PRIMARY KEY (id)
+    );
-    * \d todo
+  * \d
+  * select * from todo;
 * reload all sbt projects
 * sbt shell run sjs/fastOptJS
 * run MyApp.scala
-  * sbt shell run sjs/fastOptJS
+* (if there are DB connection errors, do sbt clean for root directory and sjs directory)
 * open URL manually in browser http://localhost:8000/static/index.html
   * (do not right-click index.html and open with browser in intellij)